sergueik/springboot_study/basic-spring-vault/README.md

 alternatively can drop the `dev-root-token-id` option and

-collect the token information to continue
+collect the randomly generated token information to continue
 ```text
 Root Token: hvs.LhxlbD0lD1QWV33DFfsSlauA
 ```